yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 Some games reached the 120 FPS limit imposed by the device’s screen refresh rate.
 In short, Balanced mode in the Red Magic 9 is faster than Diablo mode in the previous Red Magic 8.

-Even Turnip, with its [early support](https://github.com/K11MCH1/AdrenoToolsDrivers/releases/tag/v24.0.0_R15) already shows outstanding results, here is an Adreno 740 vs an Adreno 750:
+Even Turnip, with its [early support](https://github.com/K11MCH1/AdrenoToolsDrivers/releases/tag/v24.0.0_R15) already shows outstanding results.
+Here is an Adreno 740 vs an Adreno 750:

 {{< single-title-imgs-compare
-	"i9 14900K who?
+	"i9-14900K who?
 (The Legend of Zelda: Breath of the Wild)" "./sd8g2.jpg"
 	"./sd8g3.jpg"
 >}}